autumnblue/Rhino-2/PROJECT_STRUCTURE.md

 At this section "components" and "containers" mean the same.

 For every component we're going to use stateless (non-class) components improved by so-called enhancers.
-Enhancer is a function which returns high order component (please read about HOC first).
-We use them to extend component features vertically and put to it only properties.
+Enhancer is a function which returns high order component (please google about HOC first).
+We use them to extend component features vertically and put extra properties there.

 For as enhancers we're going to use already known `connect` from 'react-redux', `asyncConnect` from [redux-connect](https://github.com/makeomatic/redux-connect), various enhancers created by helpers exported from [recompose](https://github.com/acdlite/recompose), `UserAuthWrapper` from [redux-auth-wrapper](https://github.com/mjrussell/redux-auth-wrapper) (rarely), `reduxForm` from [redux-form](https://github.com/erikras/redux-form) and other.